taurusilver7/next-auth/README.md

 Refactor the starter template & modify the layout & home page.

+Add 100% height to all pages in the global stylesheet.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: